 That looks a faff?

-If you really can’t be bothered with making your own coffee bags, we’d recommend Percol.
+If you really can’t be bothered with making your own coffee bags, we’d recommend Percol ground coffee.
 The company is going completely plastic-free and are already a good way there!
 You can find it in most supermarkets but use the links if not.

-They make coffee bags in plant-based foil sachets and use a plant-based ‘bioweb’ for the bag itself.
+They make coffee bags in plant-based foil sachets and a plant-based ‘bioweb’ for the bag itself.
 The foil is home compostable and the sachets are industrially compostable (so it depends if there’s a facility near you, of course).

 But go on…make your own!

 As mentioned earlier, if you do want a takeaway drink, take your own cup.
 Have a look at our favourite reusable cups.

 Plastic tableware might be light and practical for camping, but it’s horrid.
 There are much nicer alternatives made of bamboo or other plant materials.

 Camp cooking with gas or wood?